mitre/multiscanner/docs/use-cases.rst

 Data Analytics
 --------------
 Data analytics can be performed on malware samples either by interacting with the Elasticsearch datastore or via the Web/REST UI.
-Two clustering analytics are currently available:

-* ssdeep

-* *pehash (available soon)*